Aamir-Ir/Snakes-and-Ladders-Implemented-Using-A-Stack---Personel-Project/README.md

 Memory:
 Since this project uses a stack all nodes are dynamically allocated and removed using the free function properly so that there are no memory leaks.

+Compilation:
+Simply run the make command and the executable is named snake (./snake).